-Proposed Modification Reference Proposed Modification Reason Previous Modification reference Any improvements or alternations that are designed to improve the energy efficiency of designated and non- designated historic assets will be supported providing that it can be clearly demonstrated that: i.
+Proposed Modification Reference Any improvements or alternations that are designed to improve the energy efficiency of designated and non- designated historic assets will be supported providing that it can be clearly demonstrated that: i.
 The proposals represent an appropriate strategy for the individual historic building, based on a whole building approach that takes account of the building's fabric and location, as well as the needs of its occupants.
 Proposals should conserve or enhance key features of special interest where possible, and minimise and justify unavoidable harm; and an appropriate assessment and they meet the requirements of the NPPF in terms of assessing the significance of harm to the heritage asset; and ii.
-Any proposals which harm the structural integrity, character or significance of the building including through its setting, are clearly outweighed by public benefits as set out in Policy HE3 on designated heritage assets and Policy HE4 on non- designated heritage assets.
-Comments from Historic England Homes for Al MM37 (Policy H1) Supporting text: Table H2 - Winchester District Housing Need and Provision Add footnote to unmet needs allowance figure of 1,900 () as follows: " It has been agreed that to reflect the total unmet need in the housing market area would necessitate the following: To Portsmouth City Council: 30% apportionment of the unmet need housing allowance in the Winchester District Local Plan; To Havant Borough Council: 70% apportionment of the unmet need housing allowance in the Winchester District Local Plan; To Havant Borough Council: 70% apportionment of the unmet need housing allowance in the Winchester District Local Plan; (based upon the unmet need allowance of 1,900 homes, this would equate to 570 homes for Portsmouth City and 1,330 homes for To reflect the approach agreed in updated Statements of Common Ground with Portsmouth City Council and Havant Borough Council.
+Any proposals which harm the structural integrity, character or significance of the building including through its setting, are clearly outweighed by public benefits as set out in Policy HE3 on designated heritage assets and Policy HE4 Reason Comments from Historic England Previous Modification reference Homes for Al on non- designated heritage assets.
+To well a st the DMCO DM472 MM37 (Policy H1) Supporting text: Table H2 - Winchester District Housing Need and Provision Add footnote to unmet needs allowance figure of 1,900 () as follows: " It has been agreed that to reflect the total unmet need in the housing market area would necessitate the following; To Portsmouth City Council: 30% apportionment of the unmet need housing allowance in the Winchester District Local Plan; To Havant Borough Council: 70% apportionment of the unmet need housing allowance in the Winchester District Local Plan; (based upon the unmet need allowance of 1,900 homes, this would equate to 570 homes for Portsmouth City and 1,330 homes for To reflect the approach agreed in updated Statements of Common Ground with Portsmouth City Council and Havant Borough Council.
 PM60, PM173

 Proposed Modification Reference Proposed Modification Reason Previous Modification reference Havant Borough)."
 Strategic Policy H1 Housing Provision Housing will be permitted to provide for the scale, types and tenures of housing needed in the Local Plan area over the Plan period (2020-2040), including a contribution towards the unmet needs of adjoining areas.
-Provision is made for the development of about 15,115 15,040 dwellings (net) in this period (excluding the South Downs National Park area), by prioritising suitable previously developed land within defined settlement boundaries, completion of strategic allocations at Kings Barton (North Winchester), Newlands (West of Waterlooville) and North Whiteley, and delivery of sites allocated within and adjoining the most sustainable settlements, in accordance with the Local Plan's spatial strategy (set out in Policy SP2).
+Provision is made for the development of about 45,115 15,040 dwellings (net) in this period (excluding the South Downs National Park area), by prioritising suitable previously developed land within defined settlement boundaries, completion of strategic allocations at Kings Barton (North Winchester), Newlands (West of Waterlooville) and North Whiteley, and delivery of sites allocated within and adjoining the most sustainable settlements, in accordance with the Local Plan's spatial strategy (set out in Policy SP2).
 Housing development will be distributed between the three spatial areas as follows: i.
 Winchester Town about 5,640 5,590 dwellings ii.
-South Hampshire Urban Areas about 3,825 3,800 dwellings.
-MM38 (Policy H3) Strategic Policy H3 Spatial Housing Distribution To address error in calculations PM177 Amend housing provision figures in the table as follows: Winchester Town: 5,640 Market Towns and Rural Area: 3,825 3,800
+South Hampshire Urban Areas about 5,650 dwellings iii.
+Market Towns and Rural Area about 3,825 3,800 dwellings.
+MM38 (Policy H3) Strategic Policy H3 Spatial Housing Distribution To address error in calculations PM177 Amend housing provision figures in the table as follows: Winchester Town: 5,640 5,590 Market Towns and Rural Area: 3,825 3,800